 It’s perfect for organizing ideas or quickly jotting down inspiration.
 For a long time, I’ve been a list-maker and a note-taker.
 You should see my desk.
 It can get littered with them pretty easily.
 The worst is when I would take down some valuable details and then leave the paper sitting on my desk at school.
+Thankfully, I don’t see as many of those midnight runs in my future.
 10 Useful Google Keep Extensions for Chrome and Firefox.
 If you use Google Keep on the web and on your mobile device, then why not also in your browser?

 7 Tips for Taking Better Notes in Google Keep for Android 7 Tips for Taking Better Notes in Google Keep for Android If you use Google Keep for Android, these tips will make your experience a much better one.
 Read More Chrome and Firefox have extensions for the popular note-keeping application that give you fast access.
 How to Use Google Keep to Organize Your Travel Plans.
 Advertisement You need hotel reservations, flights, and a list of activities.

 When you make travel plans keeping it all together is essential.
-A humble tool packs a few powerful features you shouldn’t overlook for your next trip.
-Google Keep is a useful note-taking tool that provides the organizational features you need when you are on the road alone or with a group.
-And it’s easy!
 10 Creative Ways to Use Google Keep Every Day.
 Advertisement Do you have an awesome memory?